Azhou2023/cse15l-lab-reports/LabReports/LabReport3.md

 Simply switching `arr` and `newArray` in line 4 (and returning `newArray`) fixes the bug, as we have resolved the issue of values being assigned to the original array instead of the new one.
 With this change, values are now pulled from the original array (indexing backwards) and assigned to the new array. <br>

-If we run the tests again, we'll see that the neither of inputs shown previously will no longer induce any errors:
+If we run the tests again, we'll see that the neither of inputs shown previously will no longer induce any errors: <br>
 ![Image](../Screenshots/LabReport3/Screenshot_1.png)

 ## Part 2 - Researching Commands: grep